TEAMMATES/teammates/devdocs/troubleshooting-guide.md

   **SOLUTION**: Eclipse may be using an incompatible version of the JRE Library (with respect to TEAMMATES) for the current JRE definition.
 System Library for JRE should be set to the workspace default, after appropriate JRE definition has been added (covered in existing point#2 of the troubleshooting section).

-   → Right-click on project → Properties → Java Build Path → "Libraries" tab → Select JRE System Library from the list → Edit… → Select and mark radio button for "Workspace default JRE"
+   Right-click on project → Properties → Java Build Path → "Libraries" tab → Select JRE System Library from the list → Edit… → Select and mark radio button for "Workspace default JRE"

 7. **ERROR**: Everything seems normal and the dev server starts normally.
-But you get a 'Class not found" or "Class cannot initialize" error when you try to access any non-static pages of the app.
+But you get a "Class not found" or "Class cannot initialize" error when you try to access any non-static pages of the app.

   **SOLUTION**: Check if the build.properties and appengine-web.xml has been renamed properly, which you were supposed to during the set up.